oracle-livelabs/apex/apex-professional-hol22/7-doc-aapt-activities/7-doc-aapt-activities.md

      ![config booking id](./images/set-feedback-params.png " ")

-6. Drag a **Workflow End** Activity from the Activity Palette and drop it on the Diagram area to the left of the **Request for Feedback** activity.
+4. Drag a **Workflow End** Activity from the Activity Palette and drop it on the Diagram area to the left of the **Request for Feedback** activity.

-7. In the Property Editor, for Identification > Name, enter **End Without Feedback**.
+5. In the Property Editor, for Identification > Name, enter **End Without Feedback**.

     ![create and config workflow end](./images/create-config-worflow-end.png " ")

-8. Draw a Connection from the **Request for Feedback** to the **End Without Feedback** Activity.
+6. Draw a Connection from the **Request for Feedback** to the **End Without Feedback** Activity.

     ![draw final connection](./images/draw-final-connection.png " ")

+7. Draw a Connection from the **Wait Before Requesting Feedback** to the **Request For Feedback** Activity.

-9. Notice that the connection is in RED and this is because an activity cannot have more than one outgoing connection of type Normal.
+8. Notice that the connection is in RED and this is because an activity cannot have more than one outgoing connection of type Normal.

-10. Click on the Connection and then in the Property Editor, enter/select the following:
+9. Click on the Connection and then in the Property Editor, enter/select the following:

     - Under Identification: